Ivana Trump: Death

-On July 14, 2022, at the age of 73, Ivana died of blunt impact injuries to the torso after falling down stairs at her home on the Upper East Side of Manhattan.
-Her ex-husband Donald and their three children, alongside a number of politicians and celebrities, posted condolences on social media.
-Her funeral was held on July 20 at the Church of St. Vincent Ferrer, a Roman Catholic church near her home.
-Ivana was buried at the Trump National Golf Club Bedminster in Bedminster, New Jersey.
+On July 14, 2022, Ivana died at age 73 of blunt impact injuries to the torso after falling down steep spiraling stairs at her home on the Upper East Side of Manhattan.
+Her ex-husband, Donald Trump, and their three children, alongside a number of politicians and celebrities, posted condolences on social media.
+Her funeral was held on July 20 at the Church of St. Vincent Ferrer, a Catholic church near her home.
+Ivana is buried at the Trump National Golf Club Bedminster in Bedminster, New Jersey.

-Ivana left behind an estate worth $32 million.
-In her will, the majority of her assets were to be divided among Don Jr, Ivanka, and Eric.
-Other beneficiaries include personal friend Evelyne Garnet and the family's former nanny, Dorothy Curry.
+Ivana left behind an estate worth $34 million.
+The majority of her assets were willed equally to Donald Jr., Ivanka, and Eric.
+Other beneficiaries include personal friend Evelyne Galet and the family's former nanny, Dorothy Curry.